MyEBikeLaw

 See the splash page state grid for current status on each.
 The engine is multi-state-ready by design — when a bill passes, adding a compliance tool for it is a data change, not a rewrite.

-Florida's CS/SB 382 (and companion HB 243) passed both chambers and was sent to Governor DeSantis.
-You may have heard it would require a Class 3 license — that requirement was removed before final passage.
-The bill that actually passed does NOT add license, registration, or insurance for any e-bike class.
-Its provisions:
+Florida's CS/SB 382 (and companion HB 243) passed both chambers but was vetoed by Governor DeSantis on June 25, 2026, so it never became law.
+You may have heard it would require a Class 3 license — that requirement was removed before final passage anyway.
+Even as passed it did NOT add license, registration, or insurance for any e-bike class.
+What the vetoed bill would have done:

 • 10 mph speed limit on sidewalks when pedestrians are within 50 ft